sevidmusic/RoadyModuleUtilities/README.md

 This file will change alot before the first release of this library.

-Provides classes for working with Roady modules.
+The RoadyModuleUtilities library will provide classes for working with Roady modules.

 # Draft/Design Notes